huntj88/TileGame/README.md

 # Code
 Quick sliding tile experiment app to play around with some state machine concepts.
-Written in a functional style with immutable data structures to hold game state, except for user input
+Written in a functional style with immutable data structures to hold game state

 # CI/CD setup
 When a new commit is added to the master branch a github action for deploying to Google Play is started.